SkipToMainContent

 It’s a shock to discover that someone is using the information from your driver’s license to steal your identity.
 But now is not the time to panic.
 Even if thieves have already opened accounts in your name, you can still take action to stop future damage.

 First, notify the banks or financial institutions behind the credit card or loan accounts opened fraudulently in your name.
-Explain to these institutions that you did not apply for these accounts or loans and that are a victim of identity theft.
+Explain to these institutions that you did not apply for these accounts or loans and that you are a victim of identity theft.
 The financial institutions will close these accounts.
 If you take action promptly, you likely will not be responsible for charges made on fraudulent credit cards you didn’t apply for, and you may not have to pay back loans that thieves took out in your name.

 If you receive notices from your state’s unemployment department about benefits you’ve never applied for, contact this government agency, too.
 Inform the unemployment department that you never applied for benefits and that you have been the victim of identity theft.
 The department will then end its payout of unemployment benefits to the thief who stole your identity.
 Again, you won’t be responsible for paying back any of these benefits.